mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/02-building-a-chainable-api.md

 console.log(numbers); // Logs [14,10,6,2]
 ```

-Without the ability to chain methods, this code would look very different as we would have to create many more local variables to store our data in between each step.
+Without the ability to chain methods, this code would look very different — we would have to create many more local variables to store our data in between each step.

 ```js
 var numbers = [1,2,3,4,5,6,7];